 According to EA/PA industry statistics, the gender split within the profession is currently around 97% female vs. 3% male for the UK (quoted as 98% vs 2% globally), but there are signs of positive change within the industry.
 The survey results supported this, with over 51% of participants stating that they actively chose to work within the administrative profession despite the stereotypes associated with it, and a third of those questioned stating that they have worked within the field for over 12 years.
 EPAA believes that these numbers could be boosted by greater acknowledgement of the achievements of Male EAs and PAs, helping to make them more visible as positive role models for young men considering a career in the industry.

 As a profession, we are in a state of flux.
 It is as if we have taken a pack of playing cards, thrown them in the air and are now waiting to see where they land.
 A hugely exciting time to be an Assistant, we each have a responsibility to drive a new perception of this role.
 If we are to be taken seriously as a profession and pave the way for the Administrative Professionals coming after us, we need to continue to challenge the stereotypes, drive the change to be taken seriously as contributors to our businesses and speak up when our colleagues don’t understand what we do.

-As Al-Husein so eloquently put it at Executive Secretary LIVE this weekend
+As Al-Husein so eloquently put it at Executive Support LIVE this weekend

 ‘Be flawless consistently.
 Lead with competence.
 Expand your confidence and be the change.
 Create a culture that engages, encourages and inspires because inspired employees drive businesses to success’.